Chevening safeguarding policy

 1. Definition of Safeguarding

 Safeguarding within Chevening aligns with this and is specifically defined as ‘preventing and responding to harm caused by the abuse of power, position and opportunity within Chevening’.
-This includes sexual exploitation, abuse, harassment or bullying upon both the people Chevening aims to support, and also those who engage with Chevening in any capacity.
+This includes sexual exploitation, abuse, harassment or bullying upon both the people Chevening aims to support, and those who engage with Chevening in any capacity.

 Chevening expects that the academic institutions which host scholars/fellows exercise effective safeguarding systems to provide complete protection throughout the journey of those studying and working within their institutions.